He didn’t know what the next twenty minutes would bring, but for now the plan was simple: Don’t die.

 “Well, with you being a town hero and all…”

-She was close enough her words and breath moved the bandanna in front of his mouth.
+She was close enough her words and breath moved the bandana in front of his mouth.
 His arms shook with the effort of not pulling her closer, crushing her to him, feeling her softness pressed against him, yanking down this stupid cloth and kissing her the way he’d been dreaming about kissing her for years.

 Danger which was more than just King’s goons.
 Danger in letting anyone know who he was under the mask.

-So he stepped back, letting her go and forcing her to drop her hold on his arms.
-Touching the brim of his hat, he murmured, “You’d better get along and let your Pa know you’re safe.”
+So he stepped back, letting her go, and forcing her to drop her hold on his arms.
+Touching the brim of his hat, he murmured, “You’d better get along and let your pa know you’re safe.”

 Her hands landed on her hips, and while it was impossible to see her actual expression, Hart didn’t have any trouble imagining her frown.
 But she just huffed quietly and turned, pausing only a moment to peer down the mouth of the alley towards town, before darting for her home.
-She flowed up the steps and across the porch to the door, slipping through quieter than a shadow, and Hart was impressed.
+She flowed up the steps and crossed the porch to the door, slipping through quieter than a shadow, and Hart was impressed.

-A beautiful woman has been many man’s downfall, grandson.
+A beautiful woman has been many man’s downfall, Grandson.